adititiwariiiii/Paint-App/README.md

 # Paint-App
-A small and simple app to draw with Java
+A  simple app to draw with Java